Census Bureau Jobs for Veterans!

 A legal decision announced in January 2019 by the U.S. Court of Appeals for the Federal Circuit may extend those benefits to sailors and Marines who have qualifying diseases and were assigned to ships offshore.

-The VA announced that it will open up the claims process and begin to award benefits to the veterans, known as the Blue Water Navy effective January 01, 2020.
+The claims process and begin to award benefits to the veterans, known as the Blue Water Navy effective January 01, 2020.

 Veterans Appeals Improvement and Modernization Act of 2017